 You will be invited to the members-only Facebook page where you will share your experiences with other sympathetic owners that have the same isssues as you and you will learn from each other in a supportive environment.

-You will get access to the instructors via live video conferencing and by email to get your pressing questions answered.
+You will get access to the instructors via unlimited email support for 6 months, and generous phone support for 3 months to get your pressing questions answered.
 Everyone's issues and concerns are unique.
 We are here to help you, provide feedback, and share our expertise.

 In this online course that you will take in the comfort of your home, you will learn important skills through games and positive reinforcement (yup, no punishment needed) that will help your dog feel calmer on walks.